 - (1) There is to be a person(s)-in-charge (PIC) present at all times during the operation of the FSO/RFE.
 The PIC must have all needed knowledge of the necessary food safety rules during the hours they are working.
 The PIC is responsible for ensuring all workers are following food safety rules and foods are being handled in a safe and sanitary manner as outlined in this checklist and the Ohio Uniform Food Safety Code.
 A copy of this code can be obtained & picked up at the Shelby County Health Dept. (there is a printing fee) or downloaded off the internet.
-They must know what foods they are selling have the most common allergens in them (fish, shellfish, peanuts, tree nuts, eggs, milk, wheat, soy, sesame) and ensure employees know, also.
-Check any home produced food label for allergens.
+They must know what foods they are selling have the most common allergens in them (fish, shellfish, peanuts, tree nuts, eggs, milk, wheat, soy, sesame) and must notify consumers, through written notification, of the presence of a major food allergen as an ingredient in unpackaged food items that are served or sold to the consumer.
 Failure to comply with these regulations, which in the opinion of the inspecting sanitarian presents a danger to public health, may lead to the license not being granted, its suspension, or its revocation. - (2) Any person with a disease communicable through food or has symptoms such as vomiting, diarrhea, jaundice, or sore throat with fever must be excluded from the temporary FSO/RFE.
-This includes a person with open sores, cuts, or boils that are not properly covered. - (3) Use of tobacco in any form is forbidden when preparing or selling food.
+This includes a person with open sores, cuts, or boils that are not properly covered.
+Any bandage, finger cot, or finger stall on the wrist, hand, or finger must be covered with a single-use glove when handling food. - (3) Use of tobacco in any form is forbidden when preparing or selling food.
 Eating food while preparing or selling food is also forbidden.
 A drink in a clean, covered container is allowable as long as no contamination results to the worker's hands, the container, exposed food and equipment.
 Use of a straw is preferred. - (4) Handwashing facilities must be provided and used.
 Soap, warm, running water and paper towels are required.
 Any container or sink used for handwashing must be used for this purpose only.
 Hands must be washed immediately prior to handling food, clean plates, cups, utensils, equipment, etc., before putting on clean gloves, and after any activity which may contaminate the hands, such as going to the restroom, eating, using a handkerchief/disposable tissue, or handling money.
-Running water needs can be met by using a cooler with a spigot on the side.
+Running water needs can be met by using a cooler with a spigot.
+"Push button" spigots are not permitted.
 Fill the clean cooler with warm water (~100°F) and cover.
 Dispense water through spigot and catch all wastewater in a bucket and dispose of properly.
 Hand sanitizers do not take the place of proper handwashing.